 We are in some ways poststructuralists.
 We find a great deal of value in Derrida’s efforts to expose the facile nature of the “well-constructed” realities one encounters in the fiction of “traditional” novelists (by traditional we do not mean realistic; we mean all novelists who craft a singular, simplified vision of the world and never even acknowledge that their reality, all realities, are a multi-faceted bundle of competing alternative, even subversive realities).

 We applaud the efforts of writers and poets like Kurt Vonnegut, Jorge Borges, Julio Cortazar, Clarice Lispector, Bruno Schulz, Kafka, Camus, Jean Rhys, Dorothy Richardson, Baudelaire, Rimbaud, Virginia Woolf, Artaud, Rilke, Nabokov, Neruda, Garcia Lorca, Wallace Stevens, Beckett, Alain Robbe-Grillet, Roberto Bolaño, Zora Neale Hurston, Silvino Ocampo, and many others who have tried in their work to grapple with this paradoxical notion of reality.

 We believe that meaning in a literary context to illuminate intellectual understanding is false.

 We believe that all experience is multi-layered.

-We believe that true meaning is a response to an experience and that this response can be judged by a changed perspective which allows us to strike a practical balance between meaningful human activity in the temporal realm (the world that we see with our eyes) and purposeful human activity in the mythic realm (the world that we see with our hearts).
+We believe that true meaning is a response to those experiences that reveal to some degree the practical balance between meaningful human activity in the temporal realm and purposeful human activity in the mythic or spiritual realm.